google/WebFundamentals/src/content/en/updates/2017/07/chrome-61-media-updates.md

 - device is an Android phone (not a tablet)
 - user's screen orientation is set to "Auto-rotate"
 - video size is at least 200x200px
-- video use native controls
+- video uses native controls
 - video is currently playing
 - at least 75% of the video is visible (on-screen)
 - orientation rotates by 90 degrees (not 180 degrees)